Izleeve/shell-wizardry/Task_2/README.md

-# 📊 Disk Usage Report Task
+# 📊 Disk Usage Monitoring Task

-## 📜 Task Description
+## 📜 Overview

-As a system administrator at **MyComp**, you are responsible for monitoring and maintaining the health of the company’s servers.
-To ensure that disk usage does not exceed critical levels and to keep an eye on storage consumption trends, you need to generate regular disk usage reports.
-These reports will be emailed to you daily.
+As a system administrator at **MyComp**, keeping track of disk usage is crucial to maintaining server health and preventing storage issues.
+To ensure that space constraints never catch you off guard, you will implement an automated system that generates and delivers daily disk usage reports via email.

-## 🚀 Requirements
+## 🚀 Objectives

-### 1. **Generate Disk Usage Report**:
+### 1. **Collect Disk Usage Data**:
-- The script should collect disk usage information for all mounted filesystems.
+- The script should retrieve disk usage statistics for all mounted filesystems.
-- The report must include the following details:
+- The report should include the following details:
   - Filesystem name
-  - Total size
+  - Total storage capacity
-  - Used space
+  - Space utilized
   - Available space
-  - Usage percentage
+  - Percentage of space used

 ### 2. **Email the Report**:
-- The report should be emailed to the system administrator (e.g., `admin@mycomp.com`) every day.
+- The report should be automatically emailed to the system administrator (e.g., `admin@mycomp.com`) on a daily basis.
-- Ensure the email has a clear subject line and body, making it easy to identify and read the report.
+- The email should have a clear subject line and a well-structured body for easy readability.

 ### 3. **Automate the Process**:
-- Set up the script to run daily using a cron job, ensuring regular monitoring without manual intervention.
+- The script should be scheduled to run daily using a cron job, eliminating the need for manual execution.

-## 🛠️ Implementation Steps
+## 🛠️ Implementation Guide

-1. **Create the Script**:
+1. **Develop the Script**:
-   - Write a shell script that gathers the required disk usage information using the `df` command.
+   - Write a shell script that extracts disk usage details using the `df` command.

 2. **Format the Report**:
-   - Structure the output in a clear and readable format to be included in the email.
+   - Ensure the output is structured in a clean and readable format for email delivery.

 3. **Send the Email**:
-   - Use the `sendmail` or `mail` command to send the report to the specified email address.
+   - Utilize `sendmail` or `mail` to automatically dispatch the report to the designated recipient.

-4. **Set Up a Cron Job**:
+4. **Schedule the Task**:
-   - Edit the crontab file to schedule the script to run daily at a specified time (e.g., 8 AM).
+   - Use `crontab` to configure the script to execute at a fixed time each day (e.g., 8 AM).

-## 🎊 Conclusion
+## 🎊 Key Takeaways

-This task ensures that disk usage on the servers is monitored effectively, helping prevent issues related to storage capacity.
-Regular reporting will provide valuable insights into usage trends, enabling proactive management.

-## 📬 Questions or Feedback?
-If you have any questions or feedback regarding this task, feel free to reach out!
-We're here to help. 🤝

----
+By implementing this automation, you will gain better visibility into disk usage trends, enabling proactive management of storage resources.
+This approach ensures servers remain efficient and prevents unexpected storage-related disruptions.